 See section 10.2 for sound provisions for Springbank Gardens.

-4.39 At the Managing Director’s discretion, the Special Event Operator may be required to do a mail-out to surrounding neighbours.
+4.39 At the Deputy City Manager’s discretion, the Special Event Operator may be required to do a mail-out to surrounding neighbours.
 The mail-out would include the following information:

 a) a contact name and telephone number that the public can reach during each event so that the Operators can immediately address any neighbourhood concerns;